openstreams/wflow/doc/wflow_sbm.rst

     "*Mountain streams*"
     "bottom: gravels, cobbles, and few  boulders", 0.03, 0.04, 0.05
     "bottom: cobbles with large boulders", 0.04,  0.05, 0.07

+Natural lakes and reservoirs can also be added to the model and taken into account during the routing process.
+For more information, see the documentation of the wflow_funcs module.

 Subcatchment flow
 -----------------